AleDenshi/comfy.guide/content/client/kisslinux.md

 Before installing the system, run `cfdisk` to properly partition the space you wish to use for KISS.
 This guide will assume you're installing to `{{<hl>}}/dev/sda1{{</hl>}}`.

+> If running with BIOS/DOS, ensure your root partition is bootable!

 Format your root partition to the EXT4 filesystem:

 ```sh